marcus-voss/my-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Smart Meter Data Analytics in Low-Voltage Systems
-- Demand-Side Load Forecasting using Machine Learning
+- Sustainable use cases of AI and Machine Learning
-- E-Mobility and Buildings as Flexibility in the Smart Grid
+- Applications of AI and ML in energy systems

 # Education to show in About widget
 education: